FelipeFariasAlfaro/TellMeHuman/HOWTEST.md

 ---

 ## 8) Troubleshooting
-- **On-device APIs unavailable:** Chrome’s local AI APIs must be enabled; otherwise the user should pick a cloud provider.
+- **On-device APIs unavailable:** If you try to use Chrome AI, Tell Me Human will automatically try to enable local AI features in your browser; otherwise the user should pick a cloud provider.
 - **JSON parsing:** ensure **single-line** responses; sanitize backticks/markdown.
 - **Rate limits/invalid keys:** clear messages (SweetAlert2).